 So I was happy to see brussel sprouts win the poll last week because it meant I got to experiment with a roasted sprouts recipe I’ve had in my head this winter.

-Not only are the sprouts delicious because they are roasted until they are almost crispy, but then there are some great flavors and textured piled high on top of the sprouts.
+Not only are these Pomegranate Sprouts delicious because they are roasted until they are almost crispy, but then there are some great flavors and textured piled high on top of the sprouts.
 The dish is meant to be a side dish, but honestly I could almost make a meal out of it just by heaping it in a large bowl.
 These are just that good.

 1) Preheat oven to 350 degrees Fahrenheit.
 Slice stem off of brussel sprouts and cut them all in half down the stem.